minio/docs/source/includes/common/common-minio-kes.rst

    MINIO_KMS_KES_ENDPOINT=https://HOSTNAME:7373
    MINIO_KMS_KES_CERT_FILE=|miniocertpath|/minio-kes.cert
    MINIO_KMS_KES_KEY_FILE=|miniocertpath|/minio-kes.key

-   MINIO_KMS_KES_CAPATH=|miniocertpath|/kes-server.cert
+   # Allows validation of the KES Server Certificate (Self-Signed or Third-Party CA)
+   # Change this path to the location of the KES CA Path
+   MINIO_KMS_KES_CAPATH=|kescertpath|/kes-server.cert

+   # Sets the default KMS key for the backend and SSE-KMS/SSE-S3 Operations)
    MINIO_KMS_KES_KEY_NAME=minio-backend-default-key

-   minio server [ARGUMENTS]

 Replace ``HOSTNAME`` with the IP address or hostname of the KES server.
 If the MinIO server host machines cannot resolve or reach the specified ``HOSTNAME``, the deployment may return errors or fail to start.

 - If using a single KES server host, specify the IP or hostname of that host
-- If using multiple KES server hosts, specify the load balancer or reverse proxy managing connections to those hosts.
+- If using multiple KES server hosts, specify a comma-separated list of IPs or hostnames of each host

 MinIO uses the :envvar:`MINIO_KMS_KES_KEY_NAME` key for the following cryptographic operations: